 If you’re a US citizen, green card holder, or US/Latvian dual citizen, and you have been living in Latvia but you didn’t know you had to file a US tax return, don’t worry: there’s a program called the IRS Streamlined Procedure that allows you to catch up on your filing without paying any penalties.
 Don’t delay though, in case the IRS comes to you first.

 Latvian taxes – what you need to know

-As of 2018, Latvian residents are taxed on their worldwide employment and self-employment income on a scale from 20% to 31.4%.
-This replaces the previous flat tax rate of 23%.
+Latvian residents are taxed on their worldwide employment and self-employment income on a scale from 20% to 31%.
 Non-residents are solely taxed on any income sourced in Latvia.

-Foreigners living in Latvia are considered a resident for tax purposes if they reside in Latvia, or if they spend over 183 days in Latvia in any 12 month period.
+Foreigners living in Latvia are considered a resident for tax purposes if they have a place of residence in Latvia, or if they spend at least 183 days in Latvia in any 12 month period.

 The Latvian tax year is the same as in the US, which is to say the calendar year.
 If your only source of income is from employment in Latvia, your income will be taxed at source and you won’t have to file a tax return.
 Otherwise, tax returns are due by June 1st.
 The Latvian tax authority is simply called the government Ministry of Finance.

 We strongly recommend that if you have any doubts or questions about your tax situation as a US expat living in Latvia that you contact a US expat tax specialist.